How to Help Your Fall-Apart Child…Pull It Together

 Any advice for this weary mom?

 Except that she kept forgetting.
-And had to be called back to the sink to do them.
+And she had to be called back to the sink to do them.

-And 100% of the time she threw a crying fit about it.
+And 100% of the time, she threw a crying fit about it.

 My friend nearly despaired.